 Taxes and tipping

 Hotel rate-cards usually show room charges excluding and including tax; charges quoted throughout Japan by Rail refer to the room rate including tax.
-Additionally, upmarket hotels levy a service tax of between 10 and 20% on top of the consumption tax.
-Room rates quoted in this guide do not include these.
+However, a special accommodation tax is levied on rooms at hotels and ryokan in the Tokyo metropolitan area, as well as the Osaka area, Kyoto and Kanazawa.
+The amount varies but is generally ¥100-300pp per night, though in Kyoto is ¥200-1000pp.
+This is not included in the rates quoted.
+Additionally, upmarket hotels levy a service tax of between 10 and 20% on top of the 5% consumption tax.
+Room rates quoted in Japan by Rail) are mostly on a per-room basis and do not include service taxes unless otherwise stated.

 Contrary to popular belief, a visit to Japan doesn’t have to be expensive but it is important to plan your budget as it is an easy country to spend money in.